Jaundice: Signs and symptoms

-The most common signs of jaundice in adults are a yellowish discoloration of the white area of the eye (sclera) and skin, with scleral icterus presence indicating a serum bilirubin of at least 3 mg/dl.
+The most common signs of jaundice in adults are a yellowish discoloration of the white area of the eye (conjunctivae) and skin, with conjunctival icterus presence indicating a serum bilirubin of at least 3 mg/dl.
 Other common signs include dark urine (bilirubinuria) and pale (acholia) fatty stool (steatorrhea).
 Because bilirubin is a skin irritant, jaundice is commonly associated with severe itchiness.

 Eye conjunctiva has a particularly high affinity for bilirubin deposition due to high elastin content.
-Slight increases in serum bilirubin can, therefore, be detected early on by observing the yellowing of sclerae.
+Slight increases in serum bilirubin can, therefore, be detected early on by observing the yellowing of conjunctivae.
 Traditionally referred to as scleral icterus, this term is actually a misnomer, because bilirubin deposition technically occurs in the conjunctival membranes overlying the avascular sclera.
 Thus, the proper term for the yellowing of "white of the eyes" is conjunctival icterus.

-In individuals with darker skin tones, jaundice may be less readily apparent on the skin and is more reliably observed in areas such as the sclera, palms, soles, and oral mucosa.
+In individuals with darker skin tones, jaundice may be less readily apparent on the skin and is more reliably observed in areas such as the conjunctivae, palms, soles, and oral mucosa.
 Educational resources have increasingly highlighted this variation to support accurate clinical assessment across diverse populations.

 A rare sign of jaundice in childhood is the appearance of yellowish or greenish teeth.
 In developing children, hyperbilirubinemia can lead to yellow or green tooth discoloration as bilirubin deposits during tooth calcification.
 While this may occur in children with hyperbilirubinemia, tooth discoloration due to hyperbilirubinemia is not observed in individuals with adult-onset liver disease.
 Disorders associated with a rise in serum levels of conjugated bilirubin during early development can also cause dental hypoplasia.